-Problem Solving Databases for AIX
+Problem-Solving Databases for AIX

-Besides electronic fix distribution, IBM also provides searchable technical databases through the World Wide Web.
-Much of the technical information is available to customers with support contracts but we also provide a large assortment of technical information to any web user.
+IBM provides searchable technical databases through the World Wide Web.
+Much of the technical information is available to customers with support contracts, but we also provide a large assortment of technical information to any Web user.